 3 Things You Can Do TODAY to Maximize Love & Manage Stress

 Why is it so important to be parents and caregivers who “maximize love?”
 Because love is foundational to a child’s health and success.
 It’s the number one thing every child needs and deserves.
-Children thrive when their world seems loving, safe, and predictable, and when parents are able to respond to their child's needs with love
+Children thrive when their world seems loving, safe, and predictable, and when parents are able to respond to their child's needs with love.

-And for a parent to be able to maximize love, they have to learn how to manage their own stress.
+For a parent to be able to maximize love, they have to learn how to manage their own stress.
 This means taking steps to avoid unnecessary stress and learning to cope effectively when stress is unavoidable.

 Here are 3 things you can do today:

 It’s so difficult for parents to maximize love and manage stress when they're running on empty and lack support.
 Even the most loving parent can snap under too much stress.
 But when a mom or dad has a friend or family member they can call, it can make all the difference.

 Having support doesn’t eliminate a parent’s stress, but it does provide the support they need to cope.
 Having a person, or a group of people, provides perspective, love, reassurance, and maybe even tangible help.